-Whether it’s their allowance or their first paycheque, learning to spend it wisely can be a source of stress or concern for young people.
+Whether it’s their allowance or their first paycheque, learning to spend it wisely can be a source of stress or concern for some young people.
 For parents, finding the right time and the right way to talk about it can seem like a challenge.

-But according to Sophie Miron, financial education advisor and accredited instructor for the Personal Finance: I’m in Charge! program for young people aged 16 to 25, “Young people want to talk about money!
-They don’t learn about it at school anymore, so they usually feel incompetent and uncomfortable with the subject.”
+But according to Sophie Miron, financial education advisor and accredited instructor for the Personal Finance: I’m in Charge program for young people ages 16 to 25, “So many young people want to talk about money!
+They don’t learn about it at school anymore, so they may feel lost and uncomfortable with the subject.
+They may lack the confidence to talk about it.”

 Here are Sophie’s 5 tips for talking to your teen about money: